 The Vertical Stop Collar is located at the top of the Vertical Ballscrew.
-This is a mechanical safety and should be checked periodically to make sure both the setscrews are locked down tight.
+This should be checked periodically to make sure both the set screws are locked down tight.
+If the set screws are not tight it is possible for the machine to over travel the ballscrew.
+This could cause severe mechanical damage to the machine as well as harm the operator and others around.